Faculty & Staff

 “Mountain Laurel is an inspiring and beautiful school.
 My two children have been happy there for nearly ten years and are inspired every day.
 I’m so appreciative to the dedicated faculty who know my children and help them reach their full potential to be who they are meant to be.” ~ Brandi Ascione (parent)

-Patricia serves on the Admin, Enrollment and Eurythmy groups.
+Patricia serves on the Administration and Enrollment groups.

 Early Childhood Faculty